How to use PDF.js to highlight text programmatically

 Adding highlight annotations programmatically

 Use the getAnnotations() method to retrieve existing annotations from the PDF page.
-For this tutorial, you’ll focus on highlight annotations specifically:
+Add the following function inside your <script type="module"> block:

 page.getAnnotations().then(function (annotations) {